 Statutory Sick Pay

 A rebate scheme is being developed to allow small and medium-sized businesses to reclaim Statutory Sick Pay paid for sickness absences caused by coronavirus for up to two weeks per employee.
 Employees do not need to provide a sick note from a doctor, but an ‘isolation note’ can be obtained by NHS 111 online if necessary.
-The Government needs to pass specific legislation before working with employers to roll out this scheme.
+This scheme is now live on the government's dedicated website.

 Support for self-employed people

-Self-employed people with three years' worth of submitted accounts are able to claim a taxable grant worth 80% of their profit, up to £2,500 per month.
+Self-employed people with three years' worth of submitted accounts are able to claim a taxable grant worth 80% of their profit, up to a total of £7,500.
+They are also able to claim for a second wave of this funding at 70% of their profit, up to £6,570.
 The scheme is open to people who have annual profits of up to £50,000 a year and who make the majority of their income from self-employment.
-HMRC is to contact eligible people directly when the system is live, which is likely to be in June.
+HMRC is contacting people who are eligible during each wave and this can be submitted through the Government Gateway portal.
 The grants will need to be declared on tax returns when submitted in January 2022.

 For anyone who owes tax already, the Government has introduced new ‘time to pay’ arrangements to defer payments if necessary.